 - For the illegal manufacture, sale or delivery, or possession with intent to manufacture, sell or deliver, of any controlled substance identified in Schedule I, N. C. General Statutes 90-89; Schedule II, N. C. General Statutes 90-90; or for an offense involving the illegal manufacture, sale or delivery, or possession with intent to manufacture, sell or deliver, of any controlled substance identified in Schedules III through VI, N. C. General Statutes 90-91 through 90-94 , the penalties to be imposed may range from written warnings with probationary status to expulsions from enrollment and discharges from employment.

-- For a second or other subsequent offense, progressively more severe penalties shall be imposed, including expulsion of students and discharge of faculty members, senior administrative officers, or EPA non-faculty employees.
+- For a second or other subsequent offense, progressively more severe penalties shall be imposed, including expulsion of students and discharge of faculty members, senior administrative officers, or EHRA non-faculty employees.

 - Illegal Possession of Drugs